cadbox1/glue-stack/docs/README.md

     ```
     This will open a browser window to our application.
 Make sure both servers are started before your start playing with it.
 8. Signup your organisation!
+9. To stop any of the components hit Control + C in the tab.
+This is how to stop running terminal programs.

 ## Setup Development Tools